 When you do your next workout make sure you add a few sets of bodyweight dips into the mix.
 This effective, multi-joint exercise is considered one of the best bodyweight exercises available.
 Talk about getting a lot of “bang for your buck” from one single compound movement.
-Let’s take a deeper look at this exercise.
+Let’s take a deeper look at why this exercise is so beneficial.

 - Take hold of each handle with a firm grasp.
 Extend both arms until they are almost locked out and the body is vertical.